Juan-Jones/earnonlinemoney/content/blog/edx-free-online-course.md

 ## What is edX?

-Founded in 2012 by Harvard University and the Massachusetts Institute of Technology (MIT), edX operates as a non-profit organization.
+Founded in 2012 by Harvard University and the Massachusetts Institute of Technology (MIT), edX is one of the [best online course sites]({{< relref "best-online-course-platforms" >}}).
 Its mission is simple yet profound: to increase global access to high-quality education.
 By partnering with over 160 institutions, including world-renowned universities like Berkeley, Oxford, and Stanford, as well as organizations such as Microsoft and Google, edX has created a diverse learning ecosystem.

 ## Benefits of edX